marekbrze/Frontend-Mentor-NFT-Card/README.md

 ### What I learned

 - I used this challenge to optimize my workflow.
 Especially generating css variables in Figma and using them in the code.
+- I realized that it's much easier to use rgba or hsla colors for overlays and then just changing opacity to 100%.
+- I learned how to use transitions for animating overlays and other elements.

 ### My questions